 We arrived to Zaragoza on a Saturday evening.
 It was already dark outside, we were driving from Barcelona, it took more or less 3 hours to get there and honestly we couldn’t wait to arrive finally.
 Since it was a surprise trip, I didn’t have the chance to read upfront anything about the place.
 When it was clear for me that the destination was actually Zaragoza, I started to force my mind what I know about this city.
 Shame on me, not much.
+After that visit, I will go to Zaragoza more often.

 But I believe that I’m not the only one, somehow Spain is famous for all the touristic and already spoiled places, the grandiose historical cities, of course for the amazing coastline, the cute villages, the Pyrenees, the islands, the food, the comforting number of sunny hours per day, the rich wine regions, the olive oil, but not for the less known middle size in-land cities such as Zaragoza.